Steven Kirby: Personality

 Kirby's belligerent personality has seen him in regular confrontations with opposing batsmen, and occasionally umpires.
 He is renowned as one of the best, if most obscure, 'sledgers' in the game.
 In dismissing Mike Atherton twice, in Atherton's last County Championship game, Kirby supposedly remarked that he had "seen better players in my fridge"—Kirby clarified that he had seen "better batters in my fish and chip shop".

 After retirement

 After spending a couple of years in executive search firm Michael Page International gaining valuable commercial experience, Kirby was appointed Head Coach of the Marylebone Cricket Club (MCC) at Lord's to commence in April 2016.
-In a press statement he is quoted as saying “Words can't describe how excited I am to be taking on such a prestigious role..."
+In a press statement he is quoted as saying "Words can't describe how excited I am to be taking on such a prestigious role..."
 Kirby, a member of the MCC since 2010, replaced Mark Alleyne, who was seven years in the role.

 On 26 October 2018, Kirby left MCC to join Derbyshire as their new assistant and bowling coach.

 On 18 December 2020, Kirby left Derbyshire to re-join Somerset as bowling coach.

+In September 2022, Kirby left Somerset to become the new lead bowling coach of the Zimbabwe national cricket team ahead of the 2022 ICC Men's T20 World Cup.

+On 7 March 2024, Kirby left his role with Zimbabwe to once again re-join Somerset as their bowling coach.